einargs/mypy/refinement_design.md

 1. get tuple expressions to variables w/ constraints working
 2. get substitution of tuple expressions containing only integer literals into refinement constraints working.
+3. get the kinks with free variables and tuple equality worked out.
+See the TODOs in `testRefinementTupleTerm` for more information.
 3. figure out how the fuck I need to handle `__init__`

 ## General